Adult Swim: Alternate reality games

 Image from part of the ARG transmission that aired on August 27, 2017.
 All subsequent transmissions have followed the same basic format.

 Adult Swim began an ARG campaign on August 27, 2017, by airing a cryptic bump "transmission" during a new episode of Rick and Morty.
 The bump referred viewers to a Twitter account.
 Players were told that they were trying to rescue a stolen AI named Delilah.
 Weekly bumps provided puzzles to be solved by viewers with solutions submitted via Twitter.
 The solutions were then confirmed by both the Twitter account and subsequent bumps.
 Later in the game, Delilah was forced to self-destruct to prevent a security breach.
 The Twitter account then rebranded itself as a marketing company and claimed that the entire game was an experiment.
 Soon after this, a new Twitter account followed all the previous account's existing followers.
 This new account informed everyone that they were searching for their missing sister named Amelia.
 The bump transmissions then started referring viewers to this new Twitter account as well as several new Instagram accounts, continuing to provide puzzles that required solving.
-Some players have used Discord to work together as a team in a dedicated server to solve the puzzles and share theories about the game.
 The ARG has been consistently broadcasting new messages and puzzles every Sunday since the initial August 2017 broadcast, with only a short hiatus during the 2017 holiday break.
 On March 25, 2018, it was revealed that Amelia was safe and had been for quite some time.
 Players learned that Amelia's messages asking for help were actually sent 3 years prior and that their delay in being received was caused by time dilation.
 This revelation effectively completed the second chapter of the ARG, and alluded to the next phase, which started in June 2018.
 The following narratives explored the intricate connections between Delilah, Amelia, and the newly introduced character, Tristan, revealing layers of corporate and personal intrigue involving Proto-X and the shadowy organization known as Sinistra MGMT.

 Programming

-Original shows currently in-production and seen on Adult Swim include Aqua Teen Hunger Force, Off the Air, Rick and Morty, Smiling Friends, Primal, Common Side Effects, and My Adventures with Superman.
-Adult Swim is well known for its inaugural slate of programming, which were mainly parodies and remakes based on Hanna-Barbera properties (including Space Ghost Coast to Coast, Harvey Birdman, Attorney at Law, The Brak Show, and Sealab 2021), as well as for later hits including Rick and Morty, Robot Chicken, and The Boondocks.
+Original shows currently in-production and seen on Adult Swim include Off the Air, Rick and Morty, Primal, Common Side Effects, and My Adventures with Superman.
+Adult Swim is well known for its inaugural slate of programming, which were mainly parodies and remakes based on Hanna-Barbera properties (including Space Ghost Coast to Coast, Harvey Birdman, Attorney at Law, Aqua Teen Hunger Force, The Brak Show, and Sealab 2021), as well as for later hits including Rick and Morty, Robot Chicken, and The Boondocks.

-Adult Swim also airs syndicated programs from 20th Television Animation (American Dad!, Bob's Burgers, Family Guy, Futurama, King of the Hill) and Corus Entertainment (Psi Cops) and have acquired and co-produced various anime series.
-Via Adult Swim, Cartoon Network is one of the few U.S. networks to carry anime, with Disney XD and AXS TV (through the Anime.com Hour block) being the others.
+Adult Swim also airs syndicated programs from 20th Television Animation (American Dad!, Bob's Burgers, Family Guy) and have acquired and co-produced various anime series.
+Via Adult Swim, Cartoon Network is one of the few U.S. networks to carry anime, with Disney XD.